Topology of spaces of regular sections and applications to automorphism groups: Secondary characteristic classes

+Note that if $\mathop{\mathrm{char}}R=2$, then all vector bundles are $R$-orientable, and otherwise a vector bundle is $R$-orientable if and only if it is $\Z$-orientable.

-Let $X$ be a topological space, and let $E$ be a vector bundle over $X$ of real rank $r$.
-We denote the complement of the zero section in the total space of~$E$ by $\Tot_0(E)$.
-Consider the projection map $p_0\colon \Tot_0(E) \to X$.
-Let $\Tot_0(E_x)$ be the fibre of the map $p_0$ over a point $x \in X$.
-Note that the fibre $\Tot_0(E_x)$ is homotopy equivalent to the sphere $S^{r-1}$.
-Finally, let $R$ be a commutative ring with identity. \begin{dfn} A cohomology class $a_E \in H^{r-1}(\Tot_0(E), R)$ is called \it{a secondary Thom class of $E$ }\rm if and only if its restriction to each fibre $\Tot_0(E_x)$ is a generator of the $R$-module $H^{r-1}(\Tot_0(E_x), R)\cong H^{r-1}(S^{r-1},R)$. \end{dfn} \begin{prop} A secondary Thom class of a vector bundle $E$ exists if and only if $E$ is $R$-orientable and the Euler class $e(E)$ is zero. \end{prop} \begin{proof} Consider the exact sequence:
+\begin{dfn} A cohomology class $a_E \in H^{r-1}(\Tot_0(E), R)$ is called {\it a secondary Thom class of $E$} if and only if its restriction to each fibre $E_{0,x}$ is a generator of the $R$-module $H^{r-1}(E_{0,x}, R)\cong H^{r-1}(S^{r-1},R)$. \end{dfn} \begin{prop} A secondary Thom class of a vector bundle $E$ exists if and only if $E$ is $R$-orientable and the Euler class $e(E)$ is zero. \end{prop} \begin{proof} Consider the exact sequence: